 - Skiffs will rock more than large boats

-- Skiffs are sensitive to weight issues (both total weight and distribution of the weight)
+- Managing weight (both total weight and distribution of the weight) is critical

 - When you need something the most, you will not be able to easily get to it.